 I led a successful GTP and SCITT partnership for 11 years as well as being the LA’s NQT Induction Co-ordinator, chairing the Yorks and Humber provider network and serving as a member of ITTAG for eight years.
 Prior to that, I taught secondary English for a period of 28 years serving as a subject mentor and ITT Co-ordinator for much of that time.

-I joined the NASBTT Management Team in 2014 and have co-ordinated a number of projects including the Training and Assessment Toolkit, Management Support Partner programme, Ofsted preparation workshops, including collation of NASBTT’s annual inspection analysis reports.
+I joined the NASBTT Management Team in 2014 and have co-ordinated/co-developed a number of projects including the Curriculum Development and Assessment and Subject Knowledge for Teaching Toolkits, Management Support Partner programme, Ofsted Inspection preparation workshops, including collation of NASBTT’s annual inspection analysis reports.
 I am also an experienced ITT external moderator.

 Needless to say I am passionate about all things ITE.
-I was proud and humbled to be awarded with NASBTT’s first Outstanding Contribution to iTTT accolade in 2019.
+I was proud and humbled to be awarded with NASBTT’s first Outstanding Contribution to ITT accolade in 2019.

 Director, Oxfordshire Teacher Training